cybozu-go/placemat/docs/design.md

 - Coexists with v1 to make the migration tasks easier.
 - Add new features and improvements
   - Support Redfish API in Virtual BMC.
-  - Auto Path MTU discovery and configuration
+  - Auto Tune MTU Value
   - Improve the implementation with modern methods

 ## NetworkNamespace Resource